SpeckyYT/SpeckyBot/README.md

 1. Create a Discord Bot Application
 2. Download or clone this repository
 3. Download all NPM dependencies inside the SpeckyBot folder `npm i`
+4. Delete the `config.json` and run `setup.js` in your console.
+5. Follow the prompts and enter the details
-4. Execute `run.bat` and close it once you get an error
+6. Execute `run.bat` and close it once you get an error
-5. Enter private informations in the config.json file (bot token, prefix, etc.)
+7. Enter private informations in the config.json file (bot token, prefix, etc.)
-6. Execute `run.bat` once again and you should be done!
+8. Execute `run.bat` once again and you should be done!

 # Help us!